-- Appropriate for travel within a 200-mile radius of campus. - Reimbursed at 55.5 cents per business mile for 2012 (adjusted annually per IRS quidelines). - Maximum reimbursement for mileage is 400 miles round trip. - Tolls and parking fees reimbursed at actual cost. - Gas, oil, repairs, maintenance, fines, etc. are not reimbursed. - The College will reimburse personal insurance deductible for damages sustained while on business when employee is not at fault (police report required).
+- Appropriate for travel within a 200-mile radius of campus. - Reimbursed at 56.5 cents per business mile as of January 1, 2013 (adjusted annually per IRS guidelines). - Maximum reimbursement for mileage is 400 miles round trip. - Tolls and parking fees reimbursed at actual cost. - Gas, oil, repairs, maintenance, fines, etc. are not reimbursed. - The College will reimburse personal insurance deductible for damages sustained while on business when employee is not at fault (police report required).

-Automobile Rental
+• Automobile Rental